-Jason Van Dyke, Police Officer Accused Of Shooting Laquan Macdonald, Elects For Jury Trial
+Jason Van Dyke, Police Officer Accused Of Shooting Laquan McDonald, Elects For Jury Trial

 — Ashlee Rezin (@Ashlee_Rezin) September 13, 2018

-Judge Gaughan had intentionally delayed in swearing-in the 12th juror to give the defense more time to make its decision, but with the trial slated to begin on Monday morning, he could not stall any longer when the proceedings resumed on Friday.
-That led Gaughan to call on the defense to make its decision which Van Dyke’s attorneys announced, leading to the last juror being sworn in.
+Judge Gaughan had intentionally delayed in swearing in the 12th juror to give the defense more time to make its decision, but with the trial slated to begin on Monday morning, he could not stall any longer when the proceedings resumed on Friday.
+That led Gaughan to call on the defense to make its decision — which Van Dyke’s attorneys announced — leading to the last juror being sworn in.

-Van Dyke stands accused of six counts of first-degree murder, 16 counts of aggravated battery and one account of official misconduct for the shooting.
+Van Dyke stands accused of six counts of first-degree murder, 16 counts of aggravated battery, and one account of official misconduct for the shooting.

-Initial claims by Van Dyke and the Chicago Police department were that Macdonald had threatened the officer with a knife but that claim has since been thrown into doubt by the dashboard camera footage a court ordered released in 2015.
-That footage appears to show Van Dyke shooting Macdonald, who was holding a knife but walking away from him, seconds after leaving his car.
+Initial claims by Van Dyke, and of the Chicago Police Department, were that McDonald had threatened the officer with a knife.
+That claim has since been thrown into doubt by the dashboard camera footage a court ordered released in 2015.
+Said footage appears to show Van Dyke shooting McDonald, who was holding a knife but walking away from him, seconds after leaving his car.

-Van Dyke’s decision goes against what has been the norm in these sorts of trials, with police officers typically electing for a bench trial in an effort to remove emotion from the trial and focus on legal minutia, according to the Chicago Sun-Times.
-With the choice to go to a jury trial, the process has fundamentally changed and will no doubt lead to more public proceedings when opening arguments get underway on Monday.
+Van Dyke’s decision goes against what has been the norm in these sorts of trials, with police officers typically electing for a bench trial in an effort to remove emotion from the proceedings and instead focus on the letter of the law, according to the Chicago Sun-Times.
+With the defense having opted for a trial by jury, the process has fundamentally changed, and will no doubt lead to more public proceedings when opening arguments get underway on Monday.